-Our dollar-based net expansion rate for the three-months ended March 31, 2021 exceeded 110% on an LTM basis, which was impacted by a more moderate pace of IT asset and IP address expansion in the current economic environment, and declined from the comparable prior year period.
-Our dollar-based net expansion rate may decline further or fluctuate from quarter to quarter if our existing customers choose to reduce or delay technology spending in response to economic conditions resulting from the COVID-19 pandemic, or as a result of a number of other factors, including our existing customers' satisfaction with our solutions, the pricing of our solutions and the ability of competing solutions and the pricing thereof.
+Our dollar-based net expansion rate for the three months ended September 30, 2021 exceeded 110% on an LTM basis.
+Our dollar-based net expansion rate may fluctuate from quarter to quarter if our existing customers choose to reduce or delay technology spending in response to economic conditions resulting from the COVID-19 pandemic, or as a result of a number of other factors, including our existing customers' satisfaction with our solutions, the pricing of our solutions and the ability of competing solutions and the pricing thereof.

-We have recently utilized an alternative dollar-based net expansion rate to assess our ability to expand sales with existing customers and evaluate the performance of our sales team.
+We also utilize an alternative dollar-based net expansion rate to assess our ability to expand sales with existing customers and evaluate the performance of our sales team.
 This alternative dollar-based net expansion rate is based on the methodology described above, but excludes the annual contract value of prior period multiyear sales from ARR in the numerator and the denominator of the calculation.
 We believe this methodology more closely aligns with the renewal and expansion goals established for our sales team, because it measures net expansion by customers with contracts up for renewal during the period.
-Applying this methodology would have increased the dollar-based net expansion rate by three to five percentage points for the three months ended March 31, 2020, June 30, 2020, September 30, 2020, December 31, 2020 and March 31, 2021.
+Applying this methodology would have increased the dollar-based net expansion rate by two to five percentage points for each of the fiscal quarters in 2020 and the first three fiscal quarters in 2021.